On following the work of Alan Lightman…

 We have made a little progress with our base-2 chart from the Planck units to the Age of the Universe, all encapsulated within 202 notations.

-You may recall that our project began in 2011 in a high school geometry class where we were chasing the tetrahedral-octahedral clusters from our classroom model back to the CERN scale (dividing by 2) in about 47 jumps, and then back to the Planck scale in 67 additional jumps.
+You may recall that our project began in 2011 in a high school geometry class where we were chasing the tetrahedral-octahedral clusters from our classroom model down to the CERN scale (dividing by 2) in about 45 jumps, and then further down to the Planck scale in 67 additional jumps.
 The next day, when we multiplied by 2, in just 90 jumps we were out to the Observable Universe and the Age of the Universe.
-It became our sweet little STEM tool until we started questioning the first 67 notations to the edges of the CERN-scale stood out.
-Still an infinitesimally small length and time, it begged the question, “What’s there?
+It became our sweet little STEM tool until we added a time line and started questioning the first 67 notations… Still an infinitesimally small length and time, it begged the question, “What’s there?

 Math is math.
 Continuity is continuity.
 And, symmetry is symmetry.
 Or, are there exceptions?
 As idiosyncratic as it is, have we stumbled on to something?
 That little model works wonders for space and time!